 Well done for getting all the way to the end!
 Was it too heavy and scientific?
 Or did you like getting into the details of an ingredient like this?
-Please let us know in the comments, or why not send us an email at email@example.com, maybe you have suggestions on what ingredient to write about next?
+If you have any questions, send us an email at firstname.lastname@example.org, maybe you have suggestions on what ingredient to write about next?
 Either way we would really appreciate your feedback!

 Want to keep up to date with us?
 Click here to sign up to our newsletters and receive 10% off a whole purchase!

 Farwick, M et al. ” Low Molecular Weight Hyaluronic Acid: Its Effects on Epidermal Gene Expression and Skin Ageing” International Journal for Applied Science vol 11 (2008)

 Farwick M, et al. “Fifty-kDa Hyaluronic Acid Upregulates Some Epidermal Genes without Changing TNF-α Expression in Reconstituted Epidermis.”
 Skin Pharmacol Physiol vol 24 (2011):210-217.

 Liguori, Vincenzo et al. “Double-blind, randomized clinical study comparing hyaluronic acid cream to placebo in patients treated with radiotherapy” Radiotherapy and Oncology, Vol 42,2 (1997): 155 - 161

 Papakonstantinou, Eleni et al. “Hyaluronic acid: A key molecule in skin aging.”
 Dermato-endocrinology vol. 4,3 (2012): 253-8.